trust-mfn-berlin/animals-as-objects/vault/story.feeding-and-overfeeding.md

 </figcaption>

 </figure>

+While the zoo and the city of Berlin struggled to provide food for their inhabitants in the 1940s — see also [[story.feed-scarcity]] — by the end of the 1950s, the situation had largely returned to normal again.[^1] In fact, in some ways it had gone in the opposite direction.
+The economic boom, the _Wirtschaftswunder_ years meant visitors fed the animals at Berlin Zoo as much as they pleased — to the extent that in 1960, the African elephant "Jambo" fell ill after, or rather as a result of, being fed by zoo visitors.

 The elephant cow suffered severe peritonitis and a rupture in the small intestine caused by a blockage.
 After spending 14 days trying unsuccessfully to save "Jambo", the zoo made the decision to put the animal to sleep.
 The incident was not an isolated case, however.
 In previous years, elephants had died due to incorrect or excessive feeding in the zoological gardens of Antwerp, Hamburg, Frankfurt, Stuttgart, and Gelsenkirchen.
 In Berlin in 1961 alone, a baboon, a spotted toucan, a valuable crane, and two deer died as a result of overfeeding.